joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 Accessibility continues to be addressed as an afterthought for many organisations.
 So, i'd like to take a look at its role in service design and how it affects the design and build of 'good services'.

 This blog assumes (apologies!) you understand what the Web Content Accessibility Guidelines are.
-If that's not the case, please take a look at:
+If that's not the case, please take a look at: <a href="https://w3c.github.io/wcag/guidelines/22/">WCAG 2.2 AA official documentation</a>.

 ## Defining service design